Østerbrogade: Notable buildings and residents

 Zion's Church (No. 192) is located near the northern end of the street.
-The church building was constructed in 1806 to designs by Valdemar Koch The tower was added in 1921.
+The building was constructed in 1806 to designs by Valdemar Koch.
+The tower was added in 1921.
 It was designed by Kristian Varming.

 Svanemøllen Station (No. 246) was inaugurated in 1924.
 Next to the station stands the decommissioned Svanemøllen Pumping Station.
 The building is constructed in yellow brick with decorative bands of red brick.
 The tall, minaret-like ventilation chimney serves as a local landmark.
-The building was constructed in 1906–07 to designs by city architect Hans Wright.
+The building was constructed in 1906–1907 to designs by city architect Hans Wright.
 Next to the railway station and the pumping station stands a half-timbered single-storey building (No. 242) with red-painted timber framing and yellow-painted infills.
 It was originally used by tramway personnel.